mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 execution time:  438.059µs
 ```

-`zig build run` is just a convenience tool for building a binary and executing it.
+`zig build run` is just a shortcut command for building a binary and executing it.
 It should be completely equivalent to the following commands:

 ```bash
 zig build
 ./zig-out/bin/eth-zvm
 ```

-How could my program be running almost 10x _faster_ with an extra build step?
+How could an additional build step cause my program to run almost 10x _faster_?

 ## Creating a minimal reproduction of the phenomenon